 A Scrum board is a visual tool used in Agile project management to track and monitor the progress of tasks within a sprint.
 It provides a clear overview of the work items and their current status, facilitating transparency and collaboration among the team members.

-It consists of three mandatory columns — To Do, In Progress, and Complete — and optional columns — like Blocked, Testing, and Deployed — that represent the different stages of a workflow.
+It consists of three mandatory columns — To Do, In Progress, and Complete — and optional columns, such as Blocked, Testing, and Deployed, that represent the different stages of a workflow.
 Each column has rows with individual work items or tasks that the Scrum team has prioritized for that sprint.
 As work progresses, the tasks are moved across the board from left to right to show progress.

-Scrum teams refer to and update Scrum boards in the various Scrum meetings — Sprint planning, Daily Scrum, Sprint review, Sprint retrospective, and Backlog refinement — to keep track of current sprint progress.
+To keep track of current sprint progress, Scrum teams refer to and update Scrum boards in the various Scrum meetings, including Sprint planning, Daily Scrum, Sprint review, Sprint retrospective, and Backlog refinement.

 What are the key components of a Scrum board?